Jade-ux/MS02-My-Trip-Planner/README.md

 I tested my JavaScript code using [JS Hint](https://jshint.com/) and the result was that there were no errors.

-### Responsive behaviour

-- The site uses Bootstrap's breakpoints to break down content for small, medium and large screens, to provide a good user experience on any device.

 ## Deployment

 This site is deployed on GitHub pages and I deployed it in the following way: